Pierre de Lauzun: Economic and financial dimension

 This same question is taken up again without appealing to explicitly Christian references in 'Can Finance serve Man?'
 (2015) - La Finance peut-elle être au service de l’homme ?, which is completed by reflections on the role of regulation, particularly in view of the 2008 crisis.

+A book is about ethical investment: Epargner en vue du bien commun, l'investissement éthique 2024.

 Finally, a small book on the euro raises the question of currency in general, and more particularly the difficulties posed by this single currency : 'Euro: The end of the single currency?'
 (2017) - Euro : vers la fin de la monnaie unique ?.